protocol/launchpad/content/en/curriculum/filecoin/introduction/index.md

 Available storage and the price of that storage is not controlled by any single entity.
 Instead, the Filecoin network facilitates open markets for storing and retrieving files (by making storage deals between clients and providers) that anyone can participate in.
 At any time, users can verify that their files are being stored correctly by looking at proofs on Filecoin’s blockchain.

-Storage providers are able to leverage the Filecoin technology to store content-addressed data using the APIs and data onboarding solutions such as [Boost](https://boost.filecoin.io/) for Lotus, and new functionality that will expands the potential for earning Filecoin such as:
+Storage providers are able to leverage the Filecoin technology to store content-addressed data using the APIs and data onboarding solutions such as [Boost](https://boost.filecoin.io/) for the [Lotus](https://lotus.filecoin.io/) Filecoin implementation, and new functionality that will expands the potential for earning Filecoin such as:

 * [Saturn CDN](https://strn.network/) where participants can earn Filecoin caching and serving content
 * [Bacalhau ](https://strn.network/)compute, building services to compute over data that are stored using IPFS technology